Recommended links for student teachers

 lack of literacy.
 That kills you in every subject.
 Even in maths you need to

-When a secondary school lacks staff with expertise in teaching basic
+When a secondary school lacks staff with expertise in teaching phonics

-literacy skills, students with reading difficulties will often be set to
+decoding, students with word decoding and spelling difficulties may be set to

-work on computers with 'remedial phonics' software installed.
-Using a
+work on computers with 'remedial phonics' software installed (see Resources:

 It will also help establish connections between letters and sounds if writing (by hand) is a part of the process.
 The kinaesthetic activity involved in writing integrates visual, oral and aural activities, keyboarding is less effective as it uses a different part of the brain and is less fine grained.
 In those with significant difficulties learning is best mediated by another more competent human being as a large component of learning involves social processes..We all lip read when listening to speech if the face is visible and in circumstances where there is ambiguity in the incoming speech signal lip reading will assist with extracting the sounds.
 In those with undeveloped phonological analysis, for whatever reason, there needs to be as many sources of input as possible, a disembodied voice will provide less information than a human face visible to the listener.
 I have yet to meet a computer that can respond to the mood state of the individual and attempt to alter it, a perceptive human will do just this and amend how they respond accordingly'' (EP.
 P.MacMillan SENCo forum 8/2/13)

 If your child is already at the secondary stage it will be